 ....
 John, second Liltie-co-kee son, who represents the second generation of Breich Water Blacks.
-His wife was Helen Steel, of Tumhigh, her grandfather having been a proscribed Covenanter in the reign of Charles I

-....
+His wife was Helen Steel, of Turnhigh, her grandfather having been a proscribed Covenanter in the reign of Charles II.
+Regarding Mr Steel, it is told that on one occasion, having come from a hiding place in the adjoining moors to visit his household for a short time, he was rudely interrupted, while reading from his Bible, by the approach of armed soldiers in search of him.
+With his Bible in hand, he went hastily by the usual inside passage to the byre.
+Seeing some newly-cut grass placed in readiness for feeding the cows, he lay down beside it, and was promptly covered over by one of his family.
+When the persecuting soldiers had searched the dwelling, they gave attention to the out-houses, and, coming to the heap of grass, one of the number actually pierced it with his sword.
+The on-looking relatives silently trembled lest the husband and father should be wounded, or mayhap killed outright, but no sound came from under the grass.
+The troopers departed, and, when well away, the grass was removed, and Mr Steel was found unscathed.
+On lying down with Bible in hand, he had placed it over his heart, and the sword-point was stayed by the Sacred Book.
 To John and Helen were born five sons and five daughters.
 This John was a crofter and lime master, his home being Bushdyke, near Leavenseat; where the limekilns were situated.

-....
-Before taking leave of John, it may be told that when a youth of 18 years he stood on some favourable height and saw the battle of Falkirk in 1745.
+In these days, when artificial manures were unknown, lime as a fertilizing agent, especially (or stiff heathland newly broken up with the plough, was very important.
+For lack of wheeled vehicles and roads, lime, like some other commodities, was carried in bags or creels on horseback.
+Before taking leave of John, it may be told that when a youth of 18 years he stood on some favourable height and saw the battle of Falkirk in 1795.
 He died aged 98 years.
-Doubtless simple .living, with pure air and little worry, contributed to longevity in the less feverish days long past.
-Levenseat Hill, over 1,200 feet above sea level, and is named because in Covenant times a Presbytery of eleven sat there, is slightly southwest of Bushdyke.
+Doubtless simple living, with pure air and little worry, contributed to longevity in the less feverish days long past.
+Levenseat Hill, over 1,200 feet above sea level, and is named because in Covenant times a Presbytery of eleven sat there, is slightly south-west of Bushdyke.
 From the summit, in clear weather, a varied and extensive all-round view can be obtained.
-On the rough moorland, traces of the old-time home are still plainly observable, though in the interval a second Bushdyke has been built, and is now crumbling into ruins.
+On the rough moorland, traces of the old-time home are still plainly observable, though in the interval a second Bushdyke has been built and is now crumbling into ruins.